Walsh-Floquet Theory of Periodic Kick Drives: Square Drive Localization vs. Error

 \section{Square Drive Localization vs. Error}

 The basis of square functions, the Walsh basis, does not outpeform the Fourier for a square wave drive in the shape of $W_{N/2}(t)$.
-In Fig.~\ref{fig:Endmatter}(b), we compare the error to the localization as in Fig.~\ref{fig:localization}(c) in the main text.
+In Fig.~\ref{fig:Endmatter}(b), we compare the error to the localization as in Fig.~5(c) in the main text.
 For a square wave drive, the quasienergy error is at least an order of magnitude smaller for Fourier than Walsh.
 This surprising result follows from the response being approximately the integral of the drive at high frequency (Eq.~\eqref{eqn:vVleck}); a square wave drive has a triangle wave response, which requires fewer harmonics in the Fourier basis than the Walsh.

-The participation entropy correctly predicts the hierarchy of Walsh vs.~Fourier, and both error and entropy possess a similar ring structure (Fig.~\ref{fig:Endmatter}(b); however, the maxima of the entropy rings are at odd multiples of $\pi$, whereas the maxima of the quasienergy rings are at even multiples of $\pi$.
-This discrepancy demonstrates the shortcomings of the localization measure; the Fourier spectrum for even multiples $\pi$ is monochromatic which results in a highly localized signature, suggesting the error is far worse than it is.
+The participation entropy correctly predicts the hierarchy of Walsh vs.~Fourier, and both error and entropy possess a similar ring structure (Fig.~\ref{fig:Endmatter}(b)); however, the maxima of the entropy rings are at odd multiples of $\pi$, whereas the maxima of the quasienergy rings are at even multiples of $\pi$.
+This discrepancy demonstrates the shortcomings of the localization measure; the Fourier spectrum for even multiples of $\pi$ consists of a single mode which results in a highly localized signature, suggesting the error is far better than it actually is.